-1 our rinar course grade with o c acter mmca
+1 ou illiai course grade will o c acter mmca

 1. Midterm Exam 25%

 2. Final Exam 35%

 3. Quiz 5%

 4. Homework Assignments 15%

 5. Term Project 15%

 6. Class Participation 5 %

 Total 100%

 Grading Policy:

 Overall letter grades will be assigned on curve.
 That is, the letter grade you receive will be determined by your ranking among all students in your class.
 Typical percentages of letter grades in the past are as follows.
 However, generous distributions will be awarded to exceptionally performing classes.